-This policy shall not apply to:
+This policy shall also not apply to:

-- A. A student employed by the District who attends a District school. - B. A person employed by the District as a teacher for a noncredit adult class or adult education activity, as defined in Conn.
+- A. A student employed by the district who attends a district school. - B. A person employed by the district as a teacher for a noncredit adult class or adult education activity, as defined in Conn.
 Gen. Stat. § 10-67, who is not required to hold a teaching certificate pursuant to Conn.
-Gen. Stat. § 10-145b for such position.
+Gen. Stat. § 10-145b for his or her position.